Clothing agnostic Pre-inpainting Virtual Try-ON: Related Work

 With the advent of diffusion models from 2023, great progress has been made in the field of Virtual Try-On.
 Diffusion models enabled more stable learning and high-quality image generation compared to GAN(Generative Adversarial Network)\cite{Goodfellow2014}, and achieved a lot of performance improvement compared to the past with an average FID of 7.18.
 Sta-bleVITON\cite{Kim2024} achieved FID 6.52 by applying zero cross-attention to LDM (Latent Diffu-sion Model), but there was a segment detail loss problem due to attrition misalignment.
 IDM-VTON\cite{Li2024} improved to FID 6.29 by utilizing segment-agnostic person representation and mask, but there was a limit to customization deterrence and continuous consistency in complex clothing transformation.
 LaDI-VTON\cite{Morelli2023} recorded a relatively high fid value with an FID of 8.85 by combining Latent Diffusion, Textual-Inversion, and CLIP.
 OOTDif-fusion \cite{Xu2024} implemented multiple outfit processing through parallel outfitting UNet and outfitting fusion, and recorded an average fid score of about 10 with 11.03 on top, 9.72 on bottom, and 10.65 on dress for each part.

 Later, the introduction of transformers and attention mechanisms enabled more so-phisticated feature matching and spatial relationship modeling even in Virtual Try-On.
 The multi-head self-attention proposed in Vaswani, A. et al.\cite{Vaswani2017} became the basis of the transformer model, and models that use it in Virtual Try-On also began to emerge.
 Cat-VTON\cite{Chong2025} selectively fine-tuned only the self-attention module within the diffusion U-Net and conducted lightweight learning with 49.57M parameters, removing text encoders and cross-attention, and maximizing efficiency by simply concatenating and inputting human and costume images in the spatial dimension.
 However, detailed semantic alignment control was limited.

+TryOnDiffusion\cite{Zhu2023} achieved precise garment-person matching by leveraging garment-aware person representations and cross-attention based on latent diffusion.
+It recorded an FID of 23.3 on the VITON-HD dataset, demonstrating improved performance over existing diffusion models in terms of detailed clothing texture reproduction and pose preservation.
+HumanDiffusion\cite{Zhang2023-1} proposed a diffusion pipeline that separates human image representations into a distinct latent space and combines cross-attention with mask inpainting.
+It delivered natural results for full-body synthesis and multi-clothing category replacement, achieving FID scores ranging from 30.4 to 31.2 on the DeepFashion-Multimodal dataset.

 Leffa\cite{Zhou2025} improved the self-attention and cross-attention map by ap-plying flow field regularization to the attachment of the diffusion model.
 This enabled more sophisticated attention control than the existing mask inpainting method, zero cross-attention method, and prompt-aware mask method, but there were still problems with the complexity and fine-detail distortion of flow field regularization.

 Existing Leffa applied flow field regularization unique to the attention mechanism to enable more sophisticated attention control than existing methods, but there are still limi-tations in complex clothing deformation, detailed texture preservation, and accurate area segmentation in the pre-processing stage.
 This was a situation as shown in Figure 1, and several steps were added to the model's pipeline to overcome this limitation.